 - Unit 18: ComplementaryTherapies.

-This unit also has links with the National Occupational Standards in Health and Social Care.
+Unit 22 Developing Counseling Skills for Health & Social Care also has links with the National Occupational Standards in Health and Social Care.
 See

 Annex B for mapping.